University of Texas System: UT Tyler and UTHSC Tyler merger

 In December 2019, the UT System Board of Regents unanimously agreed to merge The University of Texas Health Science Center at Tyler (UTHSCT) under The University of Texas at Tyler (UTT), creating a single unified institution.
-Two months later, the UT System formally announced its intention to establish a new medical school that will be added under the new unified UT Tyler administration.
-It will be the first medical school in the East Texas region.
+Two months later, the UT System formally announced its intention to establish a new medical school that would be added under the new unified UT Tyler administration.
+It was to be the first medical school in the East Texas region.

 On December 8, 2020, The Southern Association of Colleges and Schools Commission on Schools approved a plan to merge UT Tyler and UTHSCT.
-UTHSCT will retain its status as a health-related institution but will now come under the administration of UT Tyler.
+UTHSCT would retain its status as a health-related institution but come under the administration of UT Tyler.
 The UT System Board of Regents met in late December 2020 and took action on the implementation of the merger which began on January 1, 2021.

 On January 4, 2021, the Board of Regents installed Kirk A. Calhoun, M.D. as president of the newly aligned UT Tyler and UTHSCT.
-As of January 4, these two institutions are officially one.
-On January 15, 2021 the institution publicly named the new line of executive leadership for the merged institution.
+As of January 4, these two institutions officially became one, and on January 15, 2021 the institution publicly named the new line of executive leadership for the merged institution.

 The medical school opened in 2023.